mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]debug**

     Activates the integrated debugger.
-By default, pressing the tilde (**~**) key during emulation breaks into the debugger.
+By default, pressing the backtick/tilde (**~**) key during emulation breaks into the debugger.
 MAME also breaks into the debugger after the initial soft reset on startup if the debugger is active.
 See :ref:`debugger` for information on using the debugger.

     The default is OFF (**-nodebug**).